mkorelov/TicTacToe/README.md

 Version 2 Features:
 - Add pause menu while in a game that allows you to return to the main menu (Done)
-- Allow selection of names instead of player 1 and player 2
+- Allow selection of names instead of player 1 and player 2 (Done)
 - Indicate which players turn it is
-- Add a score next to names in footer
+- Add a score next to names in footer (Done)
-- Show winning screen and allow play again or return to main menu
+- Show winning screen for player 1 or 2, or draw screen and allow play again (with same score and names) or return to main menu

 Version 3 Features:
 - Add option to view rules from Main Menu